priyanuj97/DMA-Engine/README.md

 # DMA-Engine

-This is my project work during the 2 months internship in IIT Madras from May to July 2018.
+The DMA Engine is my project work during the 2 months internship in IIT Madras from May to July 2018 for the SHAKTI c-class processor.

 Direct Memory Access (DMA) is a method for transfer of data between memory and peripherals, bypassing the CPU for faster memory operations.
 This keeps the CPU available to perform other operations while performing the data transfer.